Updated by Bobby

 It allows you to route your guitar's signal through one of these devices, meaning your phone, tablet or computer becomes a fully-functional effects processor.

-You can then use programs like AmpliTube 5 to run effects and amp models, or to record and produce your own music.
+You can then use programs like AmpliTube 5 (full or SE version) to run effects and amp models, or to record and produce your own music.
 Even other DAWs like GarageBand, Ableton Live or any software that can recognize and hear external audio devices, will be compatible.

 Another major advantage of something like this is that it allows you to practice and play guitar nearly anywhere.

 Here's a good example: